 So, okay.
 So, the Talmud was redacted, censored, edited by Rabbi Judah HaNasi until the year around 220.
 And he probably removed all the favorable references to Yeshua and the apostles.
 They are probably you know… as Scripture says, “these things were not done in a corner”.
 So of course, they were recorded but then of course they had to be edited out.
 That is how that goes.

 So, there are many contradictions, the Talmud contradicts Scripture a lot.
-One of the things is that the Pharisees (our orthodox brethren) change the date of the Wave Sheaf offering from the first day of the week following the Passover to the 16th of that month, which they call Nissan.
+One of the things is that the pharisees (our orthodox brethren) they change the date of the Wave Sheaf offering from the first day of the week following the Passover to the 16th of that month, which they call Nissan.
 They also slam the Karaites whom they call the Boethusians for disagreeing with them.
 (We will see that in just a little bit).

 One of the things is that the Wave Sheaf represents Yeshua.
 So, why do the Pharisees have a different doctrine?
 Because they do not want the Wave Sheaf to represent Yeshua.
 Because in Mattityahu (Matthew) 12:40 Yeshua says: